plyint/docker-aliases/README.md

 $ docker run --rm -v $(pwd):/directory -w /directory node node
 ```

-By aliasing this command, then we can provide the same experience as if the command was running locally...
+By aliasing this command, we can provide the same experience as if the command was running locally...
 ```
 $ alias node='docker run --rm -v $(pwd):/directory -w /directory node node'
 $ node --version